mozman/libezdxf/docs/notes.md

 about efficient data structures in C++, and my conclusion is, simple and compact data structures are often the best, to keep data in caches.

-**CREATE**: Entities will be added to the DB only a the end of a vector and is therefore very fast.
+**CREATE**: Entities will be added to the OT only a the end of a vector and is therefore very fast.

 **READ**: Hashing is very fast and a linear search in a small bucket is fast